x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-accepted-domains/enable-mail-flow-for-subdomains.md

 10. Click **Save** on the last screen.

-## Use Exchange Online PowerShell to set up match-subdomains on a domain
+## Use Exchange Online PowerShell to set up match subdomains on a domain

-To add the match subdomains to a domain that is set up as an internal relay, use this syntax:
+To add match subdomains to a domain that is set up as an internal relay, use this syntax:

 ```powershell
 Set-AcceptedDomain -Identity <Domain Name> -MatchSubdomains $true